Blackout! 2

 Blackout!
-2 is the second studio album by American hip hop duo Method Man & Redman.
+2 is the second studio album by American hip-hop duo Method Man & Redman.
 It was their first collaborative album in eight years.
-The album was released on May 19, 2009, under Def Jam.
+The album was released on May 19, 2009, under Gilla House, Wu-Tang, Def Squad, and Def Jam.
 It debuted at No. 7 on the U.S. Billboard 200 and at No. 64 on the French Album Charts.
 The album has sold 178,608 copies in the United States by December 12, 2010, according to SoundScan.

 Background

 Blackout!
 2 was announced in 2007 by Redman and was originally scheduled for release in 2008, but its release was pushed back a number of times due to numerous reasons.
 It was finally released on May 19, 2009.
 It was released on the same days as Eminem's sixth studio album Relapse and Busta Rhymes's eighth studio album Back on My B.S..
 After touring on the Still High Tour with Termanology, The Alchemist, Havoc (from Mobb Deep), and Evidence, Redman and Method Man finished and set the release date for their highly anticipated sequel.

 Method Man stated the reasons for the delay:

 I had obligations.
 Doc had obligations.
 There were things going on with the label.
 Staff changes.
 That's what happened.

 Giving his take on the delay, Redman stated:

 We was out venturing, starting other careers," Red said.
 "We can't just depend on this rap game.
 We did a movie, TV show — venturing out.
 Now we back.
 We ain't left.
 We're coming at the right time.